richardschoen/howtostuff/install-rsync-daemon-onibmi.md

 rm /QOpenSys/var/run/rsyncd.pid
 **Removing the pid file is optional as it will get overwritten on next startup
 ```
-## Transfer/send a file on the same system (localhost) as a test using rsync daemon
+## Send a file on the same system (localhost) as a test using rsync daemon

 First create a file named ```/tmp/test.txt ``` or some other file with data in it.